Peter Hook on the first time Joy Division played Transmission

 Transmission was Joy Division’s first great song.
-The track was released as a single in the summer of 1979 following the release of the band’s legendary debut album Unknown Pleasures, but it had been written some time earlier.
+The track was released as a single on 7 October 1979 following the release of the band’s legendary debut album Unknown Pleasures that summer, but it had been written some time earlier.
 It was the bridge between Joy Division’s time as a young punk band and their metamorphosis into something special.
-Their career was to be cut short when singer Ian Curtis killed himself on 18 May 1980, aged just 23.
+Their career was to be cut short when singer Ian Curtis took his own life on 18 May 1980, aged just 23.

-Bassist Peter Hook told Radio X about the difference Transmission made.
+Bassist Peter Hook told Radio X that the song was a milestone in the band's career.
 “The first time I noticed anything different was when we’d written a song that weekend.
 And we had a gig on the Thursday, so we thought we’d play that song at the gig,

 “We played the new song, which was Transmission - and everyone in the whole place stopped literally what they were doing to listen and to turn round and watch us.
 It was an absolutely bizarre moment.
 It really made the hair on your arms stand up and shivers down your spine.”